fellps/challenge-backend/README.md

 # About this project
-It's a challenge to work as a software engineer at Novatics
+It's a challenge to work as a software engineer at Novatics.

 ## Getting Started
 ### Prerequisites